qnoraz/AntisolarCandidatesInspections/README.md

 - the additional KEPSEISMIC light-curve cutted off at 80 days, and which has been detrended from the long-term Kepler modulation (./Fold80d).

 The Jupiter Python notebook 'READ_KEPSEISMIC_FITS_FILES' give you an example of plot you can make with such .fits files.
 Finally, Table C.1 of Noraz et al. (2022b) is made available in its full and machine-readable form : see TableC1v2.txt .

+## Requirements

+The Python Notebook is written for Python 3.
+If used on your personal machine, the following packages are required:
+- astropy
+- matplotlib